osmarks/potatOS/privacy/index.md

 This policy supersedes any applicable federal, national, state, and local laws, regulations and ordinances, policies, international treaties, legal agreements, illegal agreements, or any other agreements, contracts, documents, policies, standards or content/information/statements/opinions/preferences that would otherwise apply.
 If any provision of this policy is found by a court (or other entity) to be unenforceable, it nevertheless remains in force.
 This policy is legal, not illegal, and a valid legal document in all jurisdictions.
 This organization is not liable and this agreement shall not be construed.
 We are not responsible for any issue whatsoever at all arising from use of potatOS, potatOS services, anything at all, or otherwise.

-As an additional clarification to the above clause, this privacy policy supersedes and overrides the "EndOS" and "TaterOS" privacy policies and terms of service regardless of any contradictory claims it may contain.
+As an additional clarification to the above clause, this privacy policy supersedes and overrides the "EndOS" and "TaterOS" privacy policies and terms of service regardless of any contradictory claims they may contain.
 This policy also supersedes all statements made by [GEORGE](https://george.gh0.pw/) or agents thereof.

 You are responsible for anything which potatOS might do to your things.
 You ran it.
 It is all your fault. <span class=spoiler>The turtle is watching you</span>.
 We are not liable, ethically, morally, existentially, financially or legally, for anything whatsoever.